darve/sennep/readme.md

 - Keep the header fixed on top, scroll list underneath
 - Alternate background colour of each tweet
 - See PDF for font sizes and colours

-Please send us a link to the finished result.
-Ideally also create Github or Bitbucket repository and push regularly from the beginning.
-Please share with christoph@sennep.com.

-Feel free to ask any questions you might have about anything that is unclear to christoph@sennep.com.

-Looking forward to see the outcome!
-Thanks!